-- A bed and breakfast establishment is allowed within the principal residence in accordance with the bed and breakfast policies in Section 7.3.4.1. - Upon lands that are not designated as Prime Agricultural Area, small-scale restaurants may be permitted where it is clearly demonstrated that such uses are only accessory to and complement the estate winery or cidery.
-These shall only be permitted on a case-by-case basis and be subject to a site-specific amendment to the Zoning By-law. - Upon lands that are not designated as Prime Agricultural Area, larger-scale agritourism uses accessory to estate wineries or cideries, such as banquet facilities, large restaurants, and accommodation facilities will require an amendment to this Plan.
-Restaurants, banquet facilities and large scale tourism uses are not permitted within a Agriculture Designated area. - Estate wineries or cideries shall be required to locate with direct access to a roadway with sufficient capacity to accommodate the anticipated traffic.
+- Estate wineries or cideries shall be required to locate with direct access to a roadway with sufficient capacity to accommodate the anticipated traffic.
 A traffic study may be required as a condition of the development of the estate winery or cidery. - Winery or cidery buildings shall be clustered to minimize impacting land available for cultivation and should be set back sufficiently from a roadway in order to accommodate a suitable planting area to provide and maintain an agricultural setting. - Council shall require that a minimum of 4 hectares of the land that is arable for viticulture and/or the production of fruit crops be planted prior to the issuance of a building permit for the estate winery or cidery. - Accessory uses to a winery or cidery shall not detract from the principal agricultural use nor adversely affect surrounding land uses. - Estate wineries shall be subject to Site Plan Control and Site Plan Agreement Approval by the Township.
-The following matters must be addressed to the satisfaction of the Township: - Water supply and waste disposal; - Best practices for drainage and outlets for storm water run-off; - Entrances and exits to roads; - Off-street loading, parking spaces; - Outside storage; - Buffering/screening, landscaping;

-Outdoor areas to be used by the public (e.g. patios).
+The following matters must be addressed to the satisfaction of the Township: - Water supply and waste disposal; - Best practices for drainage and outlets for storm water run-off; - Entrances and exits to roads; - Off-street loading, parking spaces; - Outside storage; - Buffering/screening, landscaping; - Outdoor areas to be used by the public (e.g. patios).

-Restaurants, banquet facilities and large scale touris, uses are not permitted within a Agriculture Designated area. (f)
+Restaurants, banquet facilities and large scale touris, uses are not permitted within a Agriculture Designated area.